yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-21-matrix-notation.md

 Boom!
 That's a [Sylvester equation](https://en.wikipedia.org/wiki/Sylvester_equation).
 It's as good as solved.

-Now, I need to refrain myself from going on and on about how the exact same trick can be applied to low-rank matrix factorization for recommendation systems, to Support Vector Machines, to everything related to deep learning...
+Now, I need to refrain from going on and on about how the exact same trick can be applied to low-rank matrix factorization for recommendation systems, to Support Vector Machines, to everything related to deep learning...
 I think you get my point.

 ### The point.

-Hopefully, I managed to convince you that many machine learning methods can only be truly understood through the lense of linear algebra.
+Hopefully, I managed to convince you that many machine learning methods can only be truly understood through the lens of linear algebra.

 But, what is really the point of all of this?
-Is being able to derive the analytical solution to least square linear regression or similar problems of any practical use?
-After all, there are litteraly dozens of libraries that can do this automatically for us.
+Is being able to derive the analytical solution to least squares linear regression or similar problems of any practical use?
+After all, there are literally dozens of libraries that can do this automatically for us.

 Well, I'm glad you asked!

 First, I 100% guarantee that someone mindlessly *.fit.predicting* (yes, that's a word now) their way to predictions using existing implementations without understanding how the underlying algorithm works is bound to make some dumb mistakes sooner or later.
 I could tell you quite a few horror stories on this topic, and I probably will in a future blog post.
 So in general, the more you know, the less likely you are to do something stupid.

-Second, truly mastering the basics is a pre-requisite to identifying situations where the same ideas can be applied to obtain non-trivial results.
+Second, truly mastering the basics is a prerequisite to identifying situations where the same ideas can be applied to obtain non-trivial results.
 After all, this is what this blog is supposed to be about — and this should hopefully be illustrated soon enough with real case studies on e.g. 3D facial shape estimation from photos, or internal bone shape estimation from 3D surface mesh.
 So stay tuned!

-And of course, mastering the basics is also a pre-requisite to work on cutting-edge topics.
+And of course, mastering the basics is also a prerequisite to work on cutting-edge topics.
 Mastering PCA is a first step in mastering auto-encoders.
 Auto-encoders lead to VAEs.
-VAEs lead to diffusion models; diffusion models lead to <del>the dark side</del> image generation models — which are great to generate awesome illustrations for ridiculously technical blog posts.
+VAEs lead to diffusion models, diffusion models lead to <del>the dark side</del> image generation models — which are great to generate awesome illustrations for ridiculously technical blog posts.

 And guess what?
-Being really confortable with matrix notations can be of *huge* help when learning about these topics.
+Being really comfortable with matrix notation can be of *huge* help when learning about these topics.
 So let's continue!

 </details>